wincent/masochist/content/wiki/Cloudflare DNS.md

 ### Case study #3: s3.wincent.com

-As the name suggests, this is a AWS S3 bucket, which I use for hosting binary archives.
-Normally, these would only be accessible over HTTP, not HTTPS, because Amazon uses a wildcard certifate that does not match buckets with dots in their names (ie. it covers `bucket.s3.amazonaws.com` but not `s3.wincent.com.s3.amazonaws.com`).
-Ideally I would have chosen a different bucket name, but this one was created many moons ago, and there are links to it out in the wild.
+As the name suggests, this hostname is associated with an AWS S3 bucket, which I use for hosting binary archives.
+I originally used `s3.wincent.com` as the bucket name, but later switched to `wincent`, because Amazon uses a wildcard certifate that does not match buckets with dots in their names (ie. it covers `wincent.s3.amazonaws.com` but not `s3.wincent.com.s3.amazonaws.com`).

 As suggested in [this ServerFault Pro-Tip](https://serverfault.com/a/661982), we can see the certificate info as follows (edited for brevity, but note the `Subject Alternative Name` info, which says `DNS:*.s3.amazonaws.com, DNS:s3.amazonaws.com`):